adrianwedd/Agentic-Index/docs/index.md

-# AgentOps Documentation
+# Agentic Index Documentation

-Welcome to the AgentOps documentation site.
+Welcome to the Agentic Index documentation site.
 Here you'll find an overview of the project, usage instructions, and API reference material.